 Before you apply:

-You can also use an Application for Retirement or DROP (R0732H) to apply, however the preferred method is to apply with miAccount.
-We recommend that you submit your retirement application and mail photocopies of your proofs to ORS at least three months before your retirement effective date.
+You can also use the Retirement or DROP Application (R0732H) form to apply; however, the preferred method is to apply in miAccount.
+We recommend that you submit your retirement application and mail photocopies of your proofs to the Michigan Office of Retirement Services (ORS) at least three months before your retirement effective date.
 Since we cannot pay retroactively, you could end up losing benefits if you apply after the month you terminate employment.

 What you will need

-ORS cannot process your retirement until you submit a complete, error free application.
+ORS cannot process your retirement until you submit a complete, error-free application.
 Make sure all forms requiring notarization are signed in the presence of a notary public.
-You must also sign the Retirement Checklist page and return it to ORS along with all required documents.
+You must sign the Retirement Checklist page and return it to ORS along with all required documents.

 You'll need to also provide photocopies of the following: